closerdao/tdf-game-guide/01_introduction/getting_started.md

-# 🌱 GETTING STARTED
+# 🌱 Getting Started

-**WELCOME TO TDF!** The Traditional Dream Factory is a community focused on creating a regenerative future.
+**Welcome to TDF!** Traditional Dream Factory is a community focused on creating a regenerative future.

 > *"This isn't just a community—it's a new way of living."*

-## 🧭 FIRST STEPS
+## 🧭 First Steps

 ### Preparing for Your Visit
 1. **Book a Stay** - Reserve your first visit to the community